Kalimuddin/Self-Driving-Car/README.md

     - Case-1 : not using the sequence information : image -> predict the angle (simple CNN)
     - Case-2 : images + sequence -> angle + sequence (CNN-RNN)

-- Batch load the dataset :- Refer driving_data.py, "data.txt"
+- Batch load the dataset :
+    - Refer driving_data.py, "data.txt"

-- NVIDIA’s end to end CNN model :- Refer model.py
+- NVIDIA’s end to end CNN model :
+    - Refer model.py

-- Train the model :- Refer train.py
+- Train the model :
+    - Refer train.py
+    - It takes few hours to successfully run the code.

 - After training the model what we got Refer "cmd_output" file.